Upper semicontinuous attractors for 3D hyperviscous flow: Abstract

 \section{Abstract}

 We regularized the 3D Navier-Stokes equations by adding a high-order viscosity term.
-We study the upper semicontinuity, of the global attractors of the Leray-Hopf weak solutions of the regularized 3D Navier-Stokes equations, as the artificial dissipation $\varepsilon$ goes to $0$.
-We also consider applications of obtained results to the regularized problem by allowing the family of forcing functions to vary with $\varepsilon$, for $\varepsilon$ $>0$.
+We first prove the existence of the global attractors of the Leray-Hopf weak solutions of the regularized 3D Navier-Stokes equations and then we study the upper semicontinuity, as the artificial dissipation $\varepsilon$ goes to $0$.
+We also consider applications of obtained results to the regularized problem by allowing the family of forcing functions to vary with $\varepsilon $, for $\varepsilon$ $>0$.